The Health Effects of Wildfire Smoke

 - If available, use an infrared sauna to eliminate toxins through the skin by sweating.
 Your skin is your largest organ and sweating is one of the most efficient ways to detox.

-The heat from a fire this size rises and creates instability in the atmosphere and can generate pyrocumulonimbus clouds.
+The heat from large fires rises and creates instability in the atmosphere and can generate pyrocumulonimbus clouds.
 These clouds don’t generate much-needed rain.
 Instead, they can generate lightning, causing fires in new regions or even, in some cases, tornados.

 A recent study found that the smoke from wildfires in Russia reduced the amount of incoming solar radiation over much of Eastern Europe.
 Sunlight just couldn’t get through the dense smoke cloud.
 This resulted in cooler temperatures on the ground.
 The smoke and haze cause cooling at the surface, yet dark spots in the column of air may actually absorb solar energy, which warms that part of the atmosphere, creating instability.

 According to NASA, once in the stratosphere 10 miles above the earth, the smoke can travel thousands of miles from its source.
 This affects the atmosphere globally.
-In fact, by January 8 the smoke had traveled to Argentina, causing hazy skies over that country.7
+For example, smoke from wildfires in Australia caused hazy skies over Agrentina.
+8

-Finally, fires — particularly those in fragile or unique environments such as Australia which has been in a drought for quite some time, or the Amazon — not only destroy habitats, they may also wipe out individual species.
+Finally, fires — particularly those in fragile or unique environments such as Australia or the Amazon — not only destroy habitats, they may also wipe out individual species.
 And because everything on our planet is interdependent, the loss of one species can have a ripple effect everywhere.

 How Can I Make a Difference?